House of Representatives (Egypt): Parliamentary Chapter

 The Egyptian House of Representatives is the Egyptian representative of the international parliamentary conventions.
 This chapter aims at developing of mutual relations with international parliaments.
 The General Assembly of this chapter consists of the entire membership of the House, and headed by the Speaker.
-The executive committee of this chapter of the Speaker staff office, three members chosen from the Assembly membership of whom at least one is a member of the opposition parties.
-The Assembly meets in its chapter form every January.
+The executive committee of this chapter of the Speaker staff office, three members chosen from the House membership of whom at least one is a member of the opposition parties.
+The House meets in its chapter form every January.
 Emergency sessions are held by the request of the executive committee to look into any of additionally outlined issues of concern.